bubdm/etlbox.docu/ETLBoxDocu/articles/connectors/csv.md

 If you use the ExpandoObject, the header names will be derived from the property names.
 In most cases, this will work as expected.
 If you use an array, e.g. `CsvDestination<string[]>`, you won't get a header column.

-### 3rd party library

-The csv connector package is based on the [library CsvHelper created by Josh Close](https://joshclose.github.io/CsvHelper/).